Was created as an accident.

 The babies – better known as kits – drink their mother’s milk until they are at least 7 weeks old.
 They are born without sight or hearing, and they initially have no teeth.
 Their teeth don’t grow in until they are 3 weeks old, followed by the opening of their ears and eyes when they are about 4-5 weeks old.

 The average life expectancy of the angora ferret is 5-9 years old.
 Some of the potential health concerns that they can face are minor, like diarrhea or vomiting if their food doesn’t sit well in their stomach.
-However, like other variations of ferret, they can also develop cancer or adrenal disease.
+However, like other variations of ferrets, they can also develop cancer or adrenal disease.

 The population of angora ferrets in the world is entirely determined by the demand amongst breeders.
 Since they are domestic animals that are protected through breeding, they are not extinct and have a steadily increasing population.